-On, was created, between the undersigned persons1, and those who will join at a later stage, a cooperative society governed by the provisions of the OHADA Uniform Act on law applicable to cooperative companies.
-This cooperative society is established under the form of a simplified cooperative society.
+On ....., was created, between the undersigned persons, and those who will join at a later stage, a cooperative society governed by the provisions of the OHADA Uniform Act on law applicable to cooperative companies.
+This cooperative society is established under the form of a cooperative society with a board of directors.